|Information about our menus at the olive branch

 Not to forget: Plates of the day (opposed to?)

 Really should be called cheaper today than tomorrow or bargain!
-You’ll find fish on a Friday, steak sharing plate on a Tuesday, Mussels on a Wednesday and lets say Haunch of venison or Hanger steak on a Thursday!
+You’ll find fish on a Friday, steak sharing plate on a Tuesday (this week its 40 day aged rib eye), Mussels on a Wednesday and lets say Haunch of venison or Hanger steak on a Thursday!

-Price: If i came id have the samon and lemon sole, or the lamb, i'd probably have a chaoclate tart, but id prefer ice cream, (but id have to share my pudding with Mrs Kewley) I have a £25 bottle of plunk and leave with a £90 bill for 3 course and wine for two.
+Price: If i came id have the salmon and lemon sole, or the lamb, I'd probably have a chocolate tart, but id prefer ice cream, (but id have to share my pudding with Mrs Kewley) I have a £25 bottle of plunk and leave with a £90 bill for 3 course and wine for two.

 We offer starter from £7 to £10 and mains from £14.
 Puddings will cost around £7